AguaClara/Textbook/AIDE/Specifications.rst

 Floc Hopper
 -----------

 The floc hopper (:numref:`figure_spec_flocHopper`) provides an opportunity for floc consolidation.
 The floc weir controls the depth of the floc filter because as the floc filter grows, it will eventually reach the top of the floc weir.
 Because flocs are more dense than water, the flocs “spill” over the edge of the floc weir which allows the floc filter to stay a constant height while sludge accumulates and consolidates in the floc hopper.
+Operators can use a flashlight to observe the floc filter moving into the lower end of the plate settlers indicating that the floc hopper is full.
+The sludge is drained from the floc hopper by opening a valve.
+The operator can observe that the sludge has completely drained from the floc hopper by the clarity of the water exiting from the drain valve.

-There is a manual valve at the drain of the floc hopper.
-Operators can open the floc hopper drain valve whenever they want to easily drain the sludge.
 The floc hopper allows for a self-cleaning clarifier.
 Operators only have to clean the clarifier once every three to six months because there is no stagnant accumulation of anoxic sludge.

 .. _figure_spec_flocHopper: